andhess/boundCircles/README.md

 # About
-This is a simple program I was asked to write in an interview with Square.

 The function boundCircles takes in an array of circle objects and will return a circle that encapsulates all of them.